Probely/jenkins-plugin/README.md

 ![Pipeline](/images/pipeline_0.png)

-3. Create a Jenkinsfile on the root of your repository
+3. Create a Jenkinsfile

 We assume that the step to check out source code from your SCM is properly configured.
 The following `Jenkinsfile` may be used as an example to add Probely to your pipeline.
+It should be placed in the root of your source code repository.
 This pipeline consists of an hypothetical Java project, built with Gradle, with two stages: one running units tests and the other launching a scan with Probely.
 Note that the `targetId` and `credentialsId` value refer to the credentials obtained and configured previosuly.